 Just the Tip

-Hornady has always put emphasis on this critical part of the projectile, which is evident as far back as the introduction of the company’s A-MAX bullet.
+Hornady has always put emphasis on this critical part of the projectile, which is evident as far back as the introduction of the company’s A-MAX bullet all the way up to the new 6mm ARC.
 The argument was that polymer is far easier to manipulate than copper, and thus easier to make “the perfect meplat.”

 Everything was great in the world of long-range shooting and hunting until the ammunition giant invested in Doppler radar.
 As the ballisticians at Hornady fiddled with their new toy, they found something that they just didn’t like: aerodynamic melting.
 This phenomenon revolves around the heat generated when a projectile with a very high ballistic coefficient (BC) slips through the air.
 In this instance, the tips melt just enough to make a ballistician uneasy, but for years the end-user never noticed.